How To Use Nutrition As A Coping Strategy For Stress Relief

 Incorporating Stress-Reducing Foods

 Incorporating stress-reducing foods into your diet is one of the best ways to manage stress levels.
-Eating the right kinds of foods can help you to boost energy and reduce cravings, allowing you to feel more balanced and in control.
+Eating the right kinds of foods can help you boost energy and reduce cravings, allowing you to feel more balanced and in control.
+Here are five foods that you should incorporate into your diet if you’re looking for stress relief:

 • Dark Chocolate – A small amount of dark chocolate daily can help lower blood pressure & release endorphins.